 We consider the same models as in Section \ref{Section_portfolioModels}, with $c\in\left\{ 0,0.1,0.75\right\} $ to describe portfolio based on covariance matrices with three different degrees of correlation.
 The volatility $\sigma_{t,l}$ of stock $l$ is estimated as the square root of an exponential moving average of squared returns with moving average parameter equal to $0.98$.
 This is to mimic the persistence observed in squared returns.

 \paragraph{Rewards and Cost. }

-Rewards are constructed from mean variance utility and log utility as described in Section \ref{Section_portfolioChoice}.
+Rewards are constructed from a quadratic utility and log utility as described in Section \ref{Section_portfolioChoice}.
 The fixed transaction cost parameter in Section \ref{Section_costRebalancing} is set to ${\rm cost}=10^{-4}\times\left\{ 2.5,5,7.5,10\right\} $, to assess how rebalancing costs impact the portfolios rewards and net returns.
 For example, ${\rm cost}=10^{-4}\times5$ means 5 basis points, as returns are in decimals.

 \paragraph{Estimation.}